 Those little storage cards are hugely expensive, but the temptation to be frugal will bite you on the bum.
 Murphy’s Law states that your memory card will fill up precisely when you’re shooting that ‘money shot’; when the light is right; or when the entire group is all smiling at you.
 The remedy?
 Buy more memory cards.

 I know a friend who fills up a memory card with images, then buys another, fill that up, then buys another – a dangerous habit!
 He recently confessed he’s lost some of his precious photos.
 Personally, I have experienced the pain of having a hard drive fail, losing more than a year’s commercial photography work.
 To be super-secure, you really should store your photographs in three different locations.

-Constantly checking your images on the LCD display is called chimping.
-Nothing wrong with it, except if you’re into street photography, or at a wedding or party.
-You may miss that decisive moment, as you’re too engrossed in the perfectionistic tendency of chimping.
+Constantly checking your images on the LCD display is called chimping, and it’s a really bad photography habit.
+To be fair, there’s nothing wrong with it, per se, except if you’re into street photography, or at a wedding or party.
+You may miss that definitive moment, as you’re too engrossed in the perfectionistic tendency of chimping.

 Amateur shutterbugs tend to hold the camera at head-height.
 However, this will produce predictable results.
 When shooting in a location, learn to ‘work the scene’.
 Drop to your knees, or even lie on the ground, searching for fresh angles.
 An aerial perspective can be stunning.
 Remember that the best tool of composition is your feet.

 Look for a simple background behind your subject.
 For example, avoid having a telephone pole (in the distance) that appears to protrude from a person’s head.
 If you have a long lens, you can employ a narrow depth-of-field to blur the background.
 This will isolate your subject from the clutter beyond, achieving a degree of separation.